icook3/Group40_Capstone/README.md

 	- `fonts` — Stores a number fonts used for HUD elements and the main menu
 	- `images` — Contains a number of important images for different pages
 	- `models` — Stores various 3D models
+	- `playermodels` — Stores the models for the player and the bike
 	- `textures` — Stores image textures
 	- `mainMenu.html` — Main entry point, allows connecting the trainer, and provides access to various settings
 - `index.html` — Loads A-Frame scene and UI.
+- `playerCustomization.html` — Screen for customizing the player
 - `style.css` — Handles general CSS styles for the program
 - `hud.css` — Handles CSS styles for the modern HUD
 - `menu.css` — Handles CSS styles for the main menu
+- `playerCustomization.css` — Handles CSS styles for the player customization screen
 - `js` — Contains JavaScript code
 	- `scene` - Handles scene generation
 		- `core` — core utilities for scene generation